 H-1B Visa Information Security Officer Jobs

-Information Security Officer roles qualify as H-1B specialty occupations, requiring at least a bachelor's degree in cybersecurity, computer science, or a related field.
+Information Security Officer roles qualify as H-1B visa specialty occupations, requiring at least a bachelor's degree in cybersecurity, computer science, or a related field.
 Employers across finance, healthcare, and defense regularly sponsor H-1B visas for this role.
 Find companies with active H-1B LCA filing history for security leadership positions.

-See All Information Security Officer JobsOverview
+Find H-1B Visa Information Security Officer JobsOverview

-Showing 5 of 59+ Information Security Officer jobs
+Showing 5 of 56+ Information Security Officer jobs

-See all 59+ Information Security Officer jobs
+See all 56+ Information Security Officer Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Information Security Officer roles.